 I was completely and utterly mesmerized by the crown jewels!
 I would have visited sooner if I had realized these were here!

 After spending a good amount of time perusing the sparkly items, we headed to the Residence Palace Museum.
-Even though it has been magnificently reconstructed after the war, today it is considered to be one of the most important palaces museums in Europe.
+Even though it has been magnificently reconstructed after the war, today it is considered to be one of the most important palaces museums in Europe and one of the best things to do in Munich!

 The opulence of the royals who have lived in the Residenz is shown throughout the entire architecture of the building.
 Renaissance, Baroque, Rococo, Neoclassicist and Historicist styles can be seen not only in the architecture but even the furnishings, dating back from between the 16 -19th centuries.
 The rulers were from the Wittelsbach dynasty which was the longest dynasty in Europe, dating back to the 17th century!